MaxSikorski/Discerning-Shield/README.md

 1. **Manual Audit:** Never trust an automated tool as your only line of defense.
 2. **Key Isolation:** Never include `nsec` or `xprv` keys in files accessible to an LLM.
 3. **Sandboxing:** Run your agents with the minimum necessary permissions.

 ---

+### 💡 Note on "False Positives"
+Because this tool scans for high-risk terms like "nsec" and "private key," it may occasionally flag its own documentation or security research papers as "Malicious."
+This is expected behavior.
+When in doubt, manually verify the context of the flagged keywords.

+---